Aadya178/NOAA-Check-Reef-Bleaching/README.md

 ## References
 🔖
-> The following linkes were used to style this README -
+> The following links were used to style this README -
 >
 > https://github.com/athityakumar/colorls/
 >